-This Vegan chickpea curry cooked in Punjabi style is easily in my top 5 recipes of all time.
-The recipe below results in a beautiful truly authentic curry that’s hearty, wholesome, rich and spicy with a true depth of flavour.
+This Vegan Chana Masala cooked in Punjabi style is easily in my top 5 recipes of all time.
+The recipe below results in a beautiful authentic curry that’s hearty, wholesome, rich, and spicy with a true depth of flavor.

 A squeeze of lemon juice, a sprinkling of fresh citrusy coriander on top, and a good bhature or puri to scoop up the chickpeas – it’s no wonder this dish is essential in North Indian Weddings – it’s one of the best things you can imagine eating.